 Perfect Egg Timing Calculator

-Get exact cooking times for soft, medium, and hard boiled eggs based on egg size, starting temperature, and altitude.
+Get exact boiled egg cooking times for soft, medium, and hard results from egg size, starting temperature, and altitude above sea level.

 The perfect boiled egg is a matter of precise timing and temperature control.
 The proteins in egg whites and yolks coagulate at specific temperatures, and controlling how much heat penetrates the egg determines whether you get a runny yolk, a jammy center, or a fully cooked firm yolk.